|Copyright © 2005– by|

 overprotection - a term coined by Nimzovich in My System, his seminal work on chess strategy and position play.
 Overprotection is the placement of additional pieces to support key squares or outpost pieces, thus discouraging attacks against those points, as opposed to waiting for an attack and then trying to defend (see also "prevention," "restraint," "blockade" and "centralization".)

-pattern recognition - a learned ability to recognize recurring positions and to apply the appropriate strategic or tactical solutions.
+pattern recognition - a learned ability to recognize recurring types of positions and to apply the appropriate strategic or tactical solutions.
+Pattern recognition is an important skill, useful in the opening, middlegame and endgame.

 patzer (German "patzen", to bungle) - a weak player.